cshum/imagor/README.md

   - `alpha` watermark image transparency, a number between 0 (fully opaque) and 100 (fully transparent).
   - `w_ratio` percentage of the width of the image the watermark should fit-in
   - `h_ratio` percentage of the height of the image the watermark should fit-in
+  - `resize_mode` resize mode of the watermark.
+If 'force', the watermark will be resized to w_ratio and h_ratio regardless of the watermark's aspect ratio.
+Otherwise, the watermark will be resized to fit within the w_ratio and h_ratio, respecting its aspect ratio.

 #### Utility Filters